threader/PC-Tuning/docs/post-install.md

         - Related: [research.md - How many Rss Queues do you need?](research.md#how-many-rss-queues-do-you-need)

-    - Disable **High Definition Audio Controller** and the USB controller on the same PCI port as your GPU
+    - Disable **High Definition Audio Controller** & the USB controller on the same PCI port as your GPU

     - Disable any PCI & USB controllers with nothing connected to them